secretgraph/secretgraph/README.md

 -   complete share
     -   add option to save new token in config (not auth)
 -   shareurl: cluster url ? token = ...
--   ActionConfigurator must prime the missing field values before using them in fields
-    -   maybe add prime method for initialValues
 -   improve documention of documents (imprint), show usage
 -   key callbacks: url:contentid:token
 -   editors starting with : for meta editors like galeries (real types cannot contain ":")